nathan-fiscaletti/coattail/README.md

 $ npm i -g coattail
 ```

-Once completed, the Coattail command will be available from your CLI.
+Once completed, the Coattail command will be available globally on your system.
 You can verify that the installation was successful by attempting to run the `coattail` command.
 You should see the following output.

 ![Install Success](./docs/images/install-success.png)